>Some Change Of Ten Pounds_2025

 >IG

-This bronze parakeet was cast from melted 1 and 2 pence coins—small change, or 'shrapnel', or 'coppers', as it’s referred to in England.
+This bronze sculpture of a parakeet was cast from melted 1 and 2 pence coins — small change, or 'shrapnel', or 'coppers' as it’s referred to in England.
 Then patinaed green, mimicking bird that the coins have been reshaped to resemble.

 Back<